 Again, this is a continuously evolving role, where they’ll have to frequently monitor how things are going with each account and make adjustments and improvements where necessary.

-The moneymakers: sales leaders
+The moneymakers: Sales leaders

-ABM as a concept wouldn’t exist without close cooperation between sales and marketing.
 The sales representatives play a vital role in your ABM teams, not just as the people who get your prospective accounts over the line and sell new products and solutions to your current accounts, but also communicate the materials and marketing support they need to be successful.

-Having them involved in the ABM teams all through the funnel will give them a deeper understanding of how ready different accounts are for their sales efforts.
 Break down the mysteries of engagement scores, open rates, bounce rates, and all that other marketing jargon so that they know exactly when and how ready an account is for sales to spring into action.

 The listeners: customer success reps

-ABM doesn’t stop once you’ve made a sale!
-Your accounts are still accounts once they move from prospects to customers.
 Customer success plays a vital role in monitoring how your accounts are responding to your products and communicating to the rest of your team what content they need to support their product use and when they’re ready for cross- or upselling.

-Final thoughts: build those bridges
+Final thoughts: Build those bridges

-This can go beyond just briefing everyone on what the objectives and goals are!
-It can involve a real concerted effort to find team members of different departments that work well together, and may even involve some extra-curricular, fun team-building activities to make sure they’re all gelling together as a team and can be honest and frank about what they need from each other for success.
+It can involve a real concerted effort to find team members of different departments that work well together, and may even involve some extra-curricular, fun team-building activities to make sure they’re all gelling together as a team and can be honest about what they need from each other for success.